If you experience issues with the audio coming from your Google Pixel Buds:

 - If you are still experiencing issues, try resetting your Pixel Buds.

 - Confirm that the proper eartip size is selected for optimal audio quality.
 Try all 3 sizes to find the most comfortable tip that provides the best audio performance.
+A tight seal gives you better sound and mic performance.
+If you are not getting the audio or call quality you expect, try bigger eartips.

 - Placement of a phone, particularly in outdoor scenarios, may affect Bluetooth connection.
 You can improve the Bluetooth connection by changing the placement of the phone where the phone is held.